Monitor Windows domain controllers for brute force hacking attempts

 Clone and enable critical account logon failures rule to track failed logon attempts to the default Windows Administrator account.
 The default action for this rule is to generate a HostIncident event, which you can use in conjunction with the Incidents report to notify auditors you are auditing the critical events on your network.

-- On the SEM Console, select Rules.
+On the toolbar, click Rules.

 On the Rules toolbar, click Create rule from template.

-- In the search box, enter critical account logon failures.
+In the search box, enter:

 - Select the Critical Account Logon Failures rule template, and then click Next.